 Health and Wellness at Camp

-We are sure your daughter will have a great time at Camp Alleghany this coming summer.
-We want it to be a healthy and active experience for each camper.
-A qualified health care person is on site 24 hours a day to meet your daughter’s health needs.
+We are sure your camper will have a great time at Camp Alleghany this coming summer.
+We want it to be a healthy and active experience for each child.
+A qualified health care person is on site 24 hours a day to meet your camper’s health needs.

 - Have your health care provider complete the Camper Health Form and update the immunization records to provide us the most accurate and up-to-date information.

 Please include comments about any and all illnesses, medical problems, restrictions, limitations, or special concerns, allergies, activity, dietary, mental, etc. The more we know about your camper, the better prepared we are to ensure she has a positive experience.